SENSUIKAN!

 15 April 1942:

-SubRon 3 departs Yokosuka for Kwajalein with Rear Admiral Miwa embarked on the I-8.
+SubDiv 3 departs Yokosuka for Kwajalein with Rear Admiral Miwa, ComSubDiv 3, embarked on its flagship, I-8.

 18 April 1942: The First Bombing of Japan:

-SubRon 3 is ordered to be on the lookout for an American Task Force sighted 700 miles E of Tokyo, but makes no contact.
+SubRon 3 is ordered to be on the lookout for an American Task Force sighted 700 miles east of Tokyo, but makes no contact.

-Vice-Admiral (later Fleet Admiral) William F. ("Bull") Halsey's Task Force 16's USS HORNET (CV-8), cruisers, destroyers and an oiler accompanied by the USS ENTERPRISE (CV-6), cruisers, destroyers and another oiler approach to within 668 nautical miles of Japan.
+Vice Admiral (later Fleet Admiral) William F. ("Bull") Halsey's Task Force 16's USS HORNET (CV-8), cruisers, destroyers and an oiler accompanied by ENTERPRISE (CV-6), cruisers, destroyers and another oiler approach to within 668 nautical miles of Japan.
 Led by Lt Col (later Gen/Medal of Honor) James H. Doolittle, 16 Army North American B-25 "Mitchell" twin-engine bombers of the 17th Bomb Group takeoff from Captain (later Admiral) Marc A. Mitscher's HORNET and strike targets in Tokyo, Yokohama, Osaka, Nagoya and Kobe.

 April 1942:

-Enroute to Kwajalein, Rear Admiral Miwa becomes seriously ill.
-The I-8 returns to Yokosuka.
+En route to Kwajalein, Rear Admiral Miwa becomes seriously ill.
+I-8 returns to Yokosuka.
 The remainder of SubRon 3 continues on to Kwajalein.

 6 May 1942: